MicrosoftDocs/azure-docs/articles/dns/dns-import-export.md

 author: greg-lindsay
 ms.service: dns
 ms.custom: devx-track-azurecli
-ms.date: 08/01/2023
+ms.date: 10/20/2023
 ms.author: greglin
 ms.topic: how-to
 ---

 # Import and export a DNS zone file using the Azure CLI

 In this article, you learn how to  import and export a DNS zone file in Azure DNS using Azure CLI.
+You can also [import and export a zone file using the Azure portal](dns-import-export-portal.md).

 ## Introduction to DNS zone migration